Jaimeloeuf/SS/spec.md

     - In SS, there are no truthy or falesy literal "values" other then the 'true' and 'false' keywords
         - All expressions can be evaluated to true or false values during runtime, ONLY the Keyword are treated as true or false literal values without the need for evaluation.
         - Meaning that, for example an empty string does not evalutes to true or false
-        - Explicit comparision expressions is required to check if the string is empty, e.g. if ("" == "")
+        - Explicit comparision expressions is required to check if the string is empty, e.g. if (inputString == "")
         - Refer to [Conditions](#Conditions)
 ### Special data types
 - Object